 Patient records from your OB.
 My doctor gave me my records in a sealed envelope for me to bring to the hospital with me.
 Yours may not do this.

 Short Term Disability application.
 Since I work full time, I have a Short Term Disability Policy that will allow me to still be paid a portion of my salary while I’m on leave.
 My company sent me the paperwork, I pre-filled as much as I could and it is in a folder in our hospital bag for my doctor to sign once the baby is born.
+Short term disability insurance can help people so much who are going on maternity leave, etc. finding the best short term disability insurance individual will put you in good stead for when the baby comes.

 Information on how to the baby to our health insurance plan.
 This is important.
 Many health insurance companies only give you a short window of time to add your newborn to your health insurance policy.
 If you forget and go past this window, any health conditions that may arise with your baby may not be covered.
 I have heard too many horror stories about this happening to families, so I have the instructions printed out and stored in the hospital bag as well.